dilshankarunarathne/spring-boot-notes/README.md

 This is what we really dig-in with the IoC container.
 If we have multiple implementations - each of those has multiple dependencies, we now have to build a bunch of code to create those dependencies when we create those implementations.
 By allowing Spring to manage those dependencies, they will be injected-in at the right time, and they can more effectively be shared.
-For instance, when we have a single entity (a table) that is needed in two other entities,
+For instance, when we have a single entity (a table) that is needed in two other entities, by using injection - we use a single instance of a service specified for that entity, and inject them into all the places needed.
+4.